RustyKrab-AP2023/capitalist_robot/README.md

 - **Seaching Bank**: When the backpack is full the robots go to the nearest available bank it saved.
 If there are no available banks saved the robot uses a tool that allows the robot to explore a certain area in order to find a bank.

-The Capitalist Robot was created by @teoparma.
+The Capitalist Robot was created by [Matteo Parma] (https://github.com/teoparma).